IksKlatka/data_crimes_boston/README.md

 Boston crime data analysis project 2016-2022.

-The analysis will focus on locations, and for this reason missing data from this area will be removed, provided that the removed data represents less than 10% of the total dataset.
+The analysis will focus time and type of crime, and for this reason missing data about location will be removed, provided that the removed data represents less than 10% of the total dataset.
 The data will be visualized using graphs.